ibm-cloud-docs/vpc/vsi-vpc-manage-encryption.md

 # Managing data encryption
 {: #vpc-encryption-managing}

-Take actions to manage your customer-managed encryption that secures your resources with your own root keys.
-View Activity Tracker events to verify key rotation.
-Disable or delete root keys that have been compromised or that you no longer need.
-Optionally, make your data inaccessible after setting up customer-managed encryption.
+In {{site.data.keyword.cloud}}, you can secure your resources with your own root keys.
+You can rotate your root keys regularly or manually as needed.
+You can verify key rotation by viewing Activity Tracker events.
+You can disable or delete root keys that are compromised or that you no longer need.
+You can restore root keys that were deleted within 30 days of their deletion.
 {: shortdesc}

 ## Manage root keys